tamianna/se_project_express/README.md

-# WTWR (What to Wear?): Back End
+# 🧥 WTWR (What to Wear?) — Back End

-The back-end project is focused on creating a server for the WTWR application.
-You’ll gain a deeper understanding of how to work with databases, set up security and testing, and deploy web applications on a remote machine.
-The eventual goal is to create a server with an API and user authorization.
+Hey there! 👋
+Welcome to the back-end of **WTWR (What to Wear?)** — the stylish server powering my full-stack app! 💻✨

+Over the last two sprints, I built out the front end of WTWR 💅 — and now it’s time to get everything working behind the scenes.
+That means connecting to databases, setting up secure routes, and deploying it all like a pro. 😎

+While working on this project, I'm learning how to:

+- ✨ Set up a complete Express server
+- 🗄️ Create and connect a MongoDB database
+- 🛣️ Configure routes and controllers
+- 🚨 Handle errors the right way
+- 🧪 Add security and testing
+- ☁️ Deploy the app to a remote server

+---

-## Running the Project
+## 🚀 Running the Project

 `npm run start` — to launch the server

 `npm run dev` — to launch the server with the hot reload feature

-### Testing
-Before committing your code, make sure you edit the file `sprint.txt` in the root folder.
-The file `sprint.txt` should contain the number of the sprint you're currently working on.
-For ex.
-12
+---